 Non-CARBOB material in a pipeline.
 Where a person is transporting a tender of CARBOB followed by a tender of non-CARBOB material in a pipeline, or vice versa, the interface between the CARBOB and non-CARBOB material shall be diverted to a separate storage tank and may not be offered, sold, or supplied as CARBOB or as California gasoline.

 Non-CARBOB material in a storage tank.
 Where a person is changing from a non-CARBOB material to a CARBOB in a storage tank at a terminal or bulk plant, the resultant mixture shall not exceed the CARBOB cap limits.
 If this condition is met, the resultant mixture in the tank may be treated as CARBOB.
 In addition, all persons who are subject to this exception shall maintain, for two years from the date of each occurrence, records demonstrating that the resultant mixture did not exceed the CARBOB cap limits.
 During the period of required retention, the person subject to this exception shall make any of the records available to the Executive Officer upon request.
-Whenever such a person fails to provide the foregoing records, the volume of blended material will be presumed to have been blended by the person in violation of section (f)(1).
+Whenever such a person fails to provide the foregoing records, the volume of blended material will be presumed to have been blended by the person in violation of section (e)(1).
 If the resultant mixture does not meet the CARBOB cap limits, no person may offer, sell, or supply it as CARBOB or California gasoline.
 Where a person is changing from a CARBOB to a non-CARBOB material in a storage tank, no person may offer, sell, or supply the resultant mixture as CARBOB.

 Non-CARBOB material in a compartment of a cargo tank truck, marine vessel, rail car, or other vessel.
 Where a person is changing from a non-CARBOB material to a CARBOB in a compartment, the non-CARBOB material shall not exceed 0.25 percent of the compartment's safe fill volume.
 If this condition is met the resultant mixture in the compartment may be treated as CARBOB.
 Where a person is changing from a CARBOB to a non-CARBOB material in a compartment, no person may offer, sell, or supply the resultant mixture as CARBOB.